PritRaj1/altitude-rl/README.md

-# altitude-sim
+# altitude-rl

-Concurrent C++ SARSA/Q-learning to guide a mars lander from 100 meters alititude to a soft touchdown.
+SARSA/Q-learning to guide a mars lander from 100 meters alititude to a soft touchdown.

-## Multithreading approach
+## Multithreading

 The approach is presented [here](https://arxiv.org/abs/1803.00933):

 ### Producer

-Runs trajectories within local environment with local agent choosing actions, pushing experiences to a thread-safe queue:
+Runs environmemts within with local agents choosing actions, pushing experiences to a thread-safe queue:

 ```c++
 // train.cpp